marwantarek01/Documents/Enabling HTTPS with Let's Encrypt on NGINX.md

 sudo systemctl reload nginx
 ```
 ## 6. Test HTTPS
-Access `https://your-domain.com` in thw browser and confirm that HTTPS is working.
+Access `https://your-domain.com` in the browser and confirm that HTTPS is working.

 ## 7. Set Up Auto-Renewal
 Let's Encrypt certificates expire every 90 days.
 To ensure the certificate renews automatically: